JustyReke/SQL_for_data_analytics/README.md

 To begin your journey, follow these steps for your initial task:

 1. Clone this repository to your local PC.
-2. Utilize the CSV files in the "tables" folder to construct a database comprising all 11 tables.
+2. Utilize the CSV files in the "Chinook tables" folder to construct a database comprising all 11 tables.